Events and Requests

 . path

 Captures the full canonicalized path information of incoming requests with navigation.
-If requests without navigation, req.path
+For requests without navigation, req.path

 is identical to req.target.name